-In a subsequent double-blind, randomized, 4-way crossover study, pyridostigmine increased vertical systolic blood pressure by only 4 mmHg compared with placebo; the combination with 5mg of midodrine was slightly more effective.
+In a subsequent double-blind, randomized, 4-way crossover study, pyridostigmine increased vertical systolic blood pressure by only four mmHg compared with placebo; the combination with 5mg of midodrine was slightly more effective.

-The improvement in orthostatic blood pressure in both studies was associated with a significant improvement in the orthostatic symptom without causing supine hypertension.
+Both studies’ improved orthostatic blood pressure was associated with a significant improvement in the orthostatic symptom without causing supine hypertension.

-A recent study, however, did not produce the same results; pyridostigmine did not improve tolerance or orthostatic symptoms, because patients with autonomic failure were more affected by orthostatic hypotension than in previous studies.
+However, a recent study did not produce the same results; pyridostigmine did not improve tolerance or orthostatic symptoms because patients with autonomic failure were more affected by orthostatic hypotension than in previous studies.

 This supports the notion that the response to pyridostigmine is proportional to the degree of residual sympathetic tone.

-Pyridostigmine should be considered part of the therapy available for the treatment of patients with autonomous insufficiency.
+Pyridostigmine should be considered part of the therapy available to treat patients with autonomous insufficiency.

 As with other agents, therapy must be individualized because some patients may have only a modest response.
 It is probably more effective in patients with a certain degree of residual sympathetic tone.

 Although pyridostigmine can be used for myasthenia gravis, it may improve orthostatic hypotension.
-It has been used in combination with midodrine and fludrocortisone to treat patients with orthostatic hypotension and orthostatic postural tachycardia syndrome.
-These indications are off label.
+It has been combined with midodrine and fludrocortisone to treat patients with orthostatic hypotension and orthostatic postural tachycardia syndrome.
+These indications are off-label.

-A typical initial dose for children and adolescents is 0.5mg to 1.0mg / kg / dose, given 3 times a day, with a maximum initial dose of 60mg / dose.
+A typical initial dose for children and adolescents is 0.5mg to 1.0 mg/kg/dose, given three times a day, with a maximum initial amount of 60 mg/dose.

-The usual maximum for children and adolescents is 7mg / kg / day, although some patients may need higher doses, such as confirmed cases of certain subtypes of congenital myasthenic syndrome.
+The usual maximum for children and adolescents is 7 mg/kg/day, although some patients may need higher doses, such as confirmed cases of specific subtypes of congenital myasthenic syndrome.

-For adolescents and adults, some recommend a maximum absolute dose of 300 mg / day, although patients exceed that level in certain cases.
+Some recommend a maximum absolute dose of 300 mg/day for adolescents and adults, although patients exceed that level in some instances.

 Common side effects include gastrointestinal effects, such as diarrhea and abdominal cramps.
-The effects of pyridostigmine can be reduced when quinidine is used.
+The impacts of pyridostigmine can be reduced when quinidine is used.

 Its potency is typically mild, especially compared to certain forms of immunomodulation.

-However, most patients tolerate medication well and some patients with mild symptoms can be adequately controlled with monotherapy with pyridostigmine, which is why it is usually the first therapy used in juvenile myasthenia gravis.
+However, most patients tolerate the medication well.
+Some patients with mild symptoms can be adequately controlled with monotherapy with pyridostigmine, which is why it is usually the first therapy used in juvenile myasthenia gravis.